aanjhan/mywebsite/teaching/courses/fall19/index.md

 There will be 8 programming labs throughout the semester.
 We will start the labs in class on Mondays and you will wrap it up on the due date mentioned. *Wrapping up means submission before start of class on that specific date.* We will use [Github Classroom](https://classroom.github.com/classrooms) for lab assignment and submissions.

 You will form groups of two people (possibly three, only if necessary) to do the projects.
 You may switch groups between programming projects.

+**Slip days:** Each team has 4 slip days that they can use at any time to extend a deadline.
+You don’t need to ask me, just turn-in late.
+In scenarios of changing teams, a team's slip days is the member with the lowest remaining slip days.

 **Important Note:** If you refered or obtained a key idea from a book, person or any online source, then the source of the idea (it can be code as well) must be cited.
 I am not against looking up additional sources to complete the projects but I will not tolerate academic dishonesty.
 If I think some part of the project has been blindly copied without understanding, I reserve the right to cross-examine the submitted lab.